nxtg-ai/SynApps-v4.0/README.md

 SynApps follows a microkernel architecture:

-- **Orchestrator:** A lightweight message routing core that passes data between applets.
+- **Orchestrator:** A lightweight message routing core that passes data between applets and manages workflow execution.
 - **Applets:** Self-contained AI micro-agents implementing a standard interface to perform specialized tasks.
 - **Frontend:** React app with a visual workflow editor, built on React Flow and anime.js for animations.
+- **Database:** SQLite with async SQLAlchemy ORM for persistent storage of workflows and execution state.

 ## Applets